xapple/forest_puller/README.md

 This software is accompanied by a scientific publication that is available in preprint here: https://www.preprints.org/manuscript/202011.0661/v1

 There are several forest public data sources accessible online that provide these types of information in various forms and granularity.
-This package automates the process of scrapping these websites and parsing the resulting csv tables or excel files.
+This package automates the process of scrapping these websites and parsing the resulting CSV tables or excel files.

 Once `forest_puller` is installed you can easily access forest data through standard python pandas data frames.